Asbestos

 Asbestos work

-Asbestos work includes the demolition, reconstruction, repair or maintenance of a building containing asbestos, including the removal of asbestos from the building, machinery, equipment or ship and the collection, and preparation, removal and disposal of asbestos waste at the workplace.
+Asbestos work includes the demolition, reconstruction, repair, or maintenance of buildings containing asbestos, including the removal of asbestos from buildings, machinery, equipment, or ships, and the collection, preparation for removal from the workplace, transport, and storage of asbestos waste, as well as other work during which workers may come into contact with asbestos.

-The most important requirements for asbestos work are the following:
+The most important requirements for asbestos work are:

-- Prior to any asbestos work, the employer must assess the nature, extent, duration and resulting risk to workers' health by carrying out a risk assessment and take appropriate preventive measures.
+- Before any asbestos work, the employer must assess the nature, extent, and duration of the exposure of workers to asbestos and the resulting risk to their health as part of a risk assessment, and take appropriate preventive measures.

-- The employer is required to notify the Labour Inspectorate in writing at least seven days before the commencement of asbestos work.
+- The employer is obliged to notify the Labour Inspectorate in writing or in a form that can be reproduced in writing at least seven days before the commencement of asbestos work.
+Information on submitting notifications and obtaining permits for asbestos work from the Labour Inspectorate is available on the Asbestos Work website of the Labour Inspectorate.

-- Before starting demolition or removal work, the employer must draw up a written work plan.
+- Before commencing demolition or asbestos removal work, the employer must draw up a written work plan, which may form part of the construction site safety plan.
 The work plan must include:

-- a diagram of the workplace with an indication of the location of the equipment, including the asbestos waste container;
+- a workplace diagram showing the location of equipment, including asbestos waste containers;

-- the locations of asbestos or asbestos-containing materials and the expected amount in the object to be demolished (asbestos mapping);
+- the locations and estimated quantities of asbestos or materials containing asbestos in the building to be demolished (asbestos mapping);

 - brief descriptions of work methods, including preparatory work;